 Proposals

+Option 1: Spectrum allocated to Fixed satellite service shall not be considered as a candidate for NTN bands, only spectrum allocated to Mobile satellite as primary service shall be considerered.

-Option 1: Spectrum allocated to Fixed satellite service should not be considered as a candidate for NTN bands.
+Option 2: Spectrum allocated to Fixed satellite service shall not be considered as a candidate for NTN bands, only spectrum allocated to Mobile satellite as primary service shall be considerered.
+ESIM use case shall be further investigated, allocated FSS spectrum to ESIM is FFS for NTN bands.

-Option 2: Spectrum allocated to satellite service should be considered as a candidate for NTN bands.
+Option 3: Spectrum allocated to fixed satellite as primary service should be considered as a candidate for NTN bands.

 Recommended WF